- Plume Legal

 To operate and provide the Plume Services for Plume's business customers:

 - create user accounts and verify user identity

 - provide customer support and respond to customer requests

 - identify security threats (e.g., malicious Internet locations or websites) and activity that may indicate unauthorized use of Customer Networks

 - schedule network optimizations and firmware updates for Customer Network Equipment

-- enable Customer Network administration, such as offering tools for administrators to manage access, security and confidentiality policies, blocking content identified as inappropriate in accordance with content filters set by the Customer Network administrator and generating live motion visuals and motion history for Customer Networks
+- enable Customer Network administration, such as by offering tools for administrators to manage access, security and confidentiality policies, blocking content identified as inappropriate in accordance with content filters set by the Customer Network administrator and generating live motion visuals and motion history for Customer Networks

 - monitor use of and protect the Plume Services and information processed through the Plume Services